Hunting Methods

 Utah Limited-Entry Elk:

-elk hunts.
+opportunity these wild free-ranging elk hunts.

 Utah General

-usually produce bulls from spikes to 5x5's.
-Shooting
+Any Elk: These hunts usually produce bulls from spikes to

-available over the counter, and can
+hunts. icenses available over the counter, can be purchased later after you

 Licenses and Hunter Ed

-Utah Bull Elk limited-entry applications
+Utah Bull Elk limited-entry

-must be applied for in January and
+applications must be applied for in January or February.
+General season

-counter beginning in July until sold out, and
+tags are available over the counter beginning in July until sold out.
+CWMU

-the CWMU landowner tags are available until sold
+landowner tags are available until sold out.
+Hunters need Hunter Ed if born

-Hunter Ed if born after Jan 1, 1965.
+after Jan 1, 1965.

 Hunting Areas